rust-lang-ru/book/rustbook-ru/nostarch/chapter08.md

 Rust’s standard library includes a number of very useful data structures called *collections*.
-Most other data types represent one specific value, but collections can contain multiple values.
-Unlike the built-in array and tuple types, the data that these collections point to is stored on the heap, which means the amount of data does not need to be known at compile time and can grow or shrink as the program runs.
+Most other data types represent one specific value, but collections can contain multiple значения.
+Unlike the built-in array and tuple types, the data that these collections point to is складd on the heap, which means the amount of data does not need to be known at compile time and can grow or shrink as the program runs.
 Each kind of collection has different capabilities and costs, and choosing an appropriate one for your current situation is a skill you’ll develop over time.
 In this chapter, we’ll discuss three collections that are used very often in Rust programs:

-* A *vector* allows you to store a variable number of values next to each other.
+* A *vector* allows you to склад a variable number of values next to each other.
 * A *string* is a collection of characters.
 We’ve mentioned the `String` type previously, but in this chapter we’ll talk about it in depth.
 * A *hash map* allows you to associate a value with a specific key.
 It’s a